How to Personalise the Customer Journey with Targeted Messaging

 3. Encourage engaged users to build bigger baskets

-If your site has a free delivery threshold you can display the value customers need to add to their basket in order to qualify for free delivery.
+If your site has a free delivery threshold, we suggest displaying the value customers need to add to their basket in order to qualify for free delivery.

-The incentive of free delivery will work two-fold to seal the deal and increase your AOV.
+The incentive of free delivery will work two-fold to seal the deal and increase your:

-These messages are often displayed through the use of Prompts or Overlays on-site and often encourage a purchase, with stats from a UPS study showing that 58% of customers were willing to spend more in order to qualify for free delivery.2
+These messages are commonly displayed through the use of Overlays and often encourage a purchase, with stats from a UPS study showing that 58% of customers were willing to spend more in order to qualify for free delivery.2

-Email marketing is affordable, easy to share and are great for delivering targeted messaging.
+Email marketing is affordable, easy to share and great for the delivery of targeted, relevant messages.

 If a customer shows intent to leave, you can prompt these abandoning shoppers to provide their email address in exchange for a basket reminder.

-You can then remind the customer to return to your site and complete their purchase with a series of re-engagement emails, securing sales that otherwise would have been lost.
+You can then remind the customer to return to your site and complete their purchase with re-engagement email marketing campaigns, securing sales that otherwise would have been lost.